georgia-tech-db/eva-api/README.md

 # Local changes
 Copy all files in demo folder to outside the demo folder.

 In config.py, change line 4 to FLASK_HOST = “0.0.0.0” and line 5 to FLASK_PORT=5000.
-Change line 8 to EVA_HOST= [the host address that eva.py is running on, likely “0.0.0.0”] and line 9 to EVA_PORT= [the port eva.py is running on]
+Change line 8 to EVA_HOST= [the host address that eva.py is running on, likely “0.0.0.0”] and line 9 to EVA_PORT= [the port eva.py is running on].

 In demo_api.py, look at the get_frames function.
-Change the hostname and port variables to the ones used for EVA_HOST and EVA_PORT in config.py
+Change the hostname and port variables to the ones used for EVA_HOST and EVA_PORT in config.py.

 # Running EVA-API